Choosing The Best Trailer Jack for Your RV

 • Physically harder to use

+An electric RV tongue jack does the work for you.
 Now we’re talking!
-An electric jack does the work for you.
-It’s a gear-driven mechanism that only requires the strength of a single finger to work it.
-You either select “up” or “down” (So nice).
+It’s a gear-driven mechanism that only requires a single finger to operate.
+You either select “up” to bring the jack foot up or “down” to extend the jack leg and lower the foot.
+So nice!

-Still, a working electric jack will be way easier to use than a manual jack.
-Especially if you have a bad back, arthritis, etc.
+Luckily, electric RV jack manufacturers include a manual override that allows you to use the supplied crank handle to raise or lower the jack if your battery dies.
+A working electric tongue jack will be easier to use than a manual RV lift jack, especially if you have a bad back, arthritis, etc.

 • Easiest to use